Chaotic, overwhelming, tragic… but also enlightening, bracing, a chance for rebirth.

 This was the third year for the contest, sponsored by the Charles H. Dater Foundation, and the first year in which a team of student judges—Democracy & Me interns along with one of last year’s winners—had their own $500 Peer Prize to hand out, in addition to the top $1,000 awards determined by Cincinnati Public Radio staff, board members and community partners.

-A selection of outstanding entries is published on the Democracy & Me website; audio versions will be featured in an upcoming episode of the Democracy & Z student podcast, and you might catch a few pieces on 91.7 WVXU as well.
+A selection of outstanding entries is linked below; audio versions are featured in an Episode 42 of the Democracy & Z student podcast.

 “The creativity was amazing to see from our youth,” said Jenell Walton, Vice President of Content for Cincinnati Public Radio.
 “The students took the contest prompt and created high-quality entries, from the poetic verse, essays and visual art.
 It was a challenge to select the winners.”